gpuweb/spirv-execution-env/execution-env.md

   Each resource in a resource interface can be either read-only or read-write.
 * Various "fixed function" configuration options.

+WebGPU shaders are expressed in WGSL.
+However, a SPIR-V module can often be translated into WGSL for use in WebGPU.
-WebGPU shaders are expressed in SPIR-V.  SPIR-V is usable in several execution environments, and so its core definition describes a superset of functionality across all those environments.
+SPIR-V is usable in several execution environments, and so its core definition describes a superset of functionality across all those environments.
-The "WebGPU Execution Environment Specification for SPIR-V" section describes restrictions on SPIR-V for use with WebGPU.
+The "WebGPU Execution Environment Specification for SPIR-V" section describes restrictions on SPIR-V such that they can be expected to be translated into WGSL for use with WebGPU.

 ### Security Model